vistalab-technion/cs236860/_lectures/lecture_2.md

 ---

 ## Notation

 In our course, we will deal almost exclusively with real functions.
 A scalar function will be denoted as $f : \RR^d \rightarrow \RR$, $f(\bb{x})$, or simply $f$, with $d$ denoting the domain dimension.
 $d$-dimensional multi-indices will be denoted by $\bb{n} = (n_1,\dots,n_d) \in \bb{Z}^d$.
 An operator acting on a function will be denoted by $\mathcal{H}(f)$ or simply $\mathcal{H}f$.

-In what follows, we formalize the supervised learning problem.

 ## Multidimensional signals and systems

 A $d$-dimensional \emph{signal} is a real- (or sometimes complex-) valued function $f : \RR^d \rightarrow \RR$.
 In the case of $d=2$, we will refer to such signals as ``images'' and interpret the argument of the function, $\bb{x} = (x_1,x_2)$ as the spatial location of a point in an image; for $d=3$, we will refer to such signals as to images, interpreting